 - Undue salary delays

 Anytime you know that salaries will not be paid earlier or delayed, do not hesitate to inform your workers.
 Don’t be silent on their salaries and sometimes, deliberately travel in order to dodge payment until you make enough money.
 Know that your employees have dependents who need to survive on the salary.
-A little delay of the salary could cause much trouble to your employees’ dependents.
+A little delay in the salary could cause much trouble for your employees’ dependents.
 Sometimes, your employees will be left with no option than to go and borrow money and promise to pay as soon as they receive SMS alert for the salary.

 - Continually cheating your employees

 Any employer that cheats his employees is only cheating the glory and growth of his company.
 Whatever thing you do to your employees may have a direct or indirect impact on your company.